 - 1. Students must achieve an average of 70 or better in each of the following core-content courses: English, reading, math, science, and social studies. - 2.
-Students must pass all sections of the STAAR to be eligible for promotion. - 3.
-Students who fail more than two (2) core content courses during a school year will not be eligible for promotion. - Students who have failed a core-content course(s) and/or a STAAR exam must successfully complete accelerated instruction during extended year to meet promotion requirements.
-Successful completion requires 100% attendance and mastery of the objectives for that grade level. - 5.
-Students who have failed a core-content course(s) and/or a STAAR exam, and who do not successfully complete accelerated instruction during extended year may only advance to the next grade by a unanimous decision made by the Grade Placement Committee (GPC). - 6.
-Students who have failed a portion of the STAAR test may lose elective courses, the following school year, in order to make room in the schedule for the remedial program. - 7.
+Students who fail more than two (2) core-content courses during a school year will not be eligible for promotion. - 3.
+Students who have failed a core-content course(s) and/or a STAAR exam must successfully complete accelerated instruction during extended year to meet promotion requirements.
+Successful completion requires 100% attendance and mastery of the objectives for that grade level. - 4.
+Students who have failed a core-content course(s) and/or a STAAR exam, and who do not successfully complete accelerated instruction during extended year may only advance to the next grade by a unanimous decision made by the Grade Placement Committee (GPC). - 5.
+Students who have failed a portion of the STAAR test may lose elective courses, the following school year, in order to make room in the schedule for the remedial program. - 6.
 The GPC may decide in favor of promotion only if the GPC concludes, upon review of all facts and circumstances and in accordance with standards adopted by the local school board, that the student is likely to perform on grade level given additional accelerated instruction during the next school year.
 A student may be promoted only if the GPC's decision is unanimous.
 The review and final decision of the GPC must be appropriately documented as meeting the standards adopted by the local school board.
-These standards may include but are not limited to the following: - a.
-Component 1: evidence of satisfactory student performance, including grades; portfolios; work samples; local assessments; and individual reading and mathematics diagnostic tests or inventories
+These standards may include but are not limited to the following: - Component 1: evidence of satisfactory student performance, including grades; portfolios; work samples; local assessments; and individual reading and mathematics diagnostic tests or inventories